sx-bet/sx-bet-api-docs/source/includes/_heartbeat.md

 | timeoutSeconds | true     | number | The number of seconds before heartbeat service times out and cancels your open orders |

 <aside class="notice">
-The range `timeoutSeconds` can be is betwteen 0 - 3600 seconds inclusive.
+The <code>timeoutSeconds</code> value can be betwteen 0 - 3600 seconds inclusive.
 </aside>

 ### Response format